k-state-id3a/mixed-models-fall25/content/1-intro.md

 including residual variance and random-effects variance.
 Note that this formula yields the same point estimate for $$\boldsymbol{\beta}$$, but with a different confidence interval.

+Now, the variance-covariance matrix $$\boldsymbol{\Sigma}$$ of the marginal distribution has changed (Figure 7).
+See next section for more details on how it's changed.

 {% include figure.html img="day1/covmatrix_rcbd.jpg" alt="V" caption="Figure 7.
 Visual representation of the variance-covariance matrix assuming the dependence pattern between observations." width="75%" id = "multivariate_normal" %}

 ## Generalities on mixed models